ojcole/exam-templates/README.md

 # Exam Templates

 Template PDFs for University of Warwick's online exams to be imported into your favourite note taking application.
+An example of the template can be seen in `template.pdf`.

 # Usage